Community Rejuvenation Jailbreak

 “Sir,” came a voice on their comlink.
 “There’s something down here in the cargo bay.”

 “Please follow us,” the lead trooper ordered them.
-They all descended to Deck 4 where two other stormtroopers have opened all the crates, except one.
-The crate looked dark and ominous.
+They all descended to Deck 4 where two other stormtroopers have opened all the crates, except one crate that appeared dark and ominous.
 The lead trooper said to Zhi, “Captain, please open this crate.”

 Captain Xra however had no idea how to break the lock.